 The benefits of layering an ultra-thin LED light panel onto a reflective LCD translate for engineers are not so different from the qualities consumers appreciate:

 - Visible in any light.
-Because LCD 2.0 modules are visible in all environments and lighting conditions, these displays are visible in any ambient light, including bright sun.
+Because LCD 2.0 modules are visible in all environments and lighting conditions, these displays are readable in ambient light, including bright sunlight, as well as low light environments.

 - Low power LCD means lower power requirements.
 LCD 2.0 requires a tenth of the power you’d need to operate traditional LCD technology, which is great news from a design point-of-view.